chuckjaz/yap/README.md

 Returns a promise for the result of calling `f`.
 If an exception is raised in `f` then the promise is rejected.
 Turns a synchronouse function into a promise.

+### yap.timeout(delay, [value])

+Returns a promise that will resolve to `value` (or `undefined` if missing) after delay milliseconds.
+This returns a promise that contains a `cancel()` method as well that allows the callback to be cancelled.
+If it is cancelled the promise will never be resolved.

 ### deferral.resolve(v)

 Resolves a `deferral` with value `v`.
 Once a `deferral` is resolved subsequent calls to `resolve()`, `progress()` and